Natural do Rio de Janeiro

 Rehabilitation

-Pardon me for being unable to update the site as frequently as possible for the past few weeks.
-But I have an excuse: I was busy rehabilitating my right knee, which underwent arthroscopic surgery on July 7.
+I apologize for not being able to update the site as frequently as possible over the past few weeks.
+I have an excuse: I was busy rehabilitating my right knee, which underwent arthroscopic surgery on July 7.

 The rehab was not grueling, but it was enough to remove my usual daily activities.
 The first two weeks were difficult to bear.
-The muscles and underlying tissues around the operated area were still painful, and moving them—laterally—rang up the pain notes in my nervous system.
+The muscles and underlying tissues around the operated area were still painful, and moving them laterally sent pain signals up my nervous system.

-The exercise set was simple and designed to regain mobility in the affected area in the least possible time.
-But the frequency—five times daily—was too time-consuming, so I had no other recourse except to deal with them during most of my waking hours.
+The exercise set was simple and designed to regain mobility in the affected area as quickly as possible.
+But the frequency – five times daily – was too time-consuming for me to offer me any other recourse except to deal with them in most of my waking hours.

-While seated, I had to bend my hips towards the knee with the awful leg straight up and the excellent leg flexed.
-A challenging routine involved both knees bent, my back against the wall, and then moving the hip joints up and down.
+A challenging routine involved bending both knees, my back against the wall, and then moving the hip joints up and down.
 It was painful.

-Finally, there was the one that required me to move up and down a flight of three-step stairs—backward.
+And finally, there was the one that required me to move up and down a flight of three-step stairsbackward.

 —links: